zencart/documentation/content/dev/code/reports.md

 but you don't see it in the dropdown Admin > Reports.
 Why not?

-The answer is, it needs to be added to the admin pages table, which requires some defined contants.
+The answer is, it needs to be added to the admin pages table, which requires some defined constants.
 If you look at any of the [reports in the Plugins area](https://www.zen-cart.com/downloads.php?do=cat&id=1), you'll see how this is done.
 We will look at [Disabled Products Report](https://www.zen-cart.com/downloads.php?do=file&id=2302) to see one example:

 This report creates a third file called `admin/includes/extra_datafiles/products_disabled.php`.
 So create your own file, using the naming convention above, called `admin/includes/extra_datafiles/products_zero_weight.php`.